-RIC’s one-on-one consultation services and studios include:
+RIC’s tailored one-on-one consultation services, studios and training options include:

-- Feasibility assessments through data-driven cohort discovery
+- Feasibility assessments and data-driven cohort discovery

 - Collaborator identification and partnership facilitation

-- Strategic recruitment and retention planning
+- Strategic engagement, recruitment and retention planning

-- Strategic social marketing and communications planning
+- Social marketing and communications planning